delightio/delight.ios/README.md

 ### Stopping the Recording ###

 By default, recording will stop when the user presses the device's home button or after 10 minutes, whichever comes first.
 To stop recording earlier, call `[Delight stop]`.
-This will stop all recording until `[Delight startWithAppToken:]` is called again.

 ### Saving to Photo Album ###